 AACSB International is one of higher education’s most prestigious and rigorous accrediting bodies, stressing academic excellence and a commitment to continuous improvement.
 Less than 15 percent of business programs worldwide have this accreditation.

 Students begin the finance program with two years of general education, including course work in the liberal arts, quantitative methods and technology, economics and the behavioral sciences.
 With this broad academic foundation in place, many students are then exposed to the functional areas of business—management, marketing, finance and accounting.
-The integrated approach to the study of business and business issues built into the program demands an understanding of the interrelationship among these functional areas of business, as well as sensitivity to the economic, social, technological, legal and international environment in which businesses must operate.
+The program design builds an understanding of the interrelationship among these functional areas of business, as well as sensitivity to the economic, social, technological, legal and international environment in which businesses must operate.
 The objective of the program is not simply to impart basic knowledge, but to instill and nurture important qualities and skills in students that are essential for future business leadership and organizational success.
 These attributes include analytical and problem solving skills, communicative capacity, interpersonal and teamwork skills, an understanding of quantitative methods and information technology, and a sense of community and civic responsibility.